nettleweb/nettleweb/README.md

 https://unblocker.whitespider.gq <br />
 https://unblocker.ruochenjia.repl.co

+## Hosting
+This website can only be hosted on the root directory of a domain (due to service workers and resource linkage), therefore GitHub page is not supported unless you use the `username.github.io` repository for this website.

 ## License
 This repository is licensed under Apache-2.0 License, see `LICENSE.md` for more details. <br />
 Games are licensed by their owners.